mkudzia/msudh-fall-2016-workshop/outline.md

 #### Reversing a change:
 1. Updating the commit you just made (with one more change, etc.):
 	* `git commit -m "initial commit"`
 	* Oops -- you realize you need to add one more file, make one more change to your CSS, etc.
-	* Make changes (make a new file in the top-level folder, "mmdpTest", called forgotten_file.css)
+	* Make changes (make a new file in the top-level folder, "msudhTest", called forgotten_file.css)
 	* `git add forgotten_file.css`
 	* `git commit --amend`
 2. Un-staging a staged file (you staged a file before you realized you were done with it):